JXS2012/CourseAppliedControl/arduino/extra_lib/readme.txt

-copy entire elapsedMillis/Encoder folder to your sketchbook/library restart arduino ide
+copy all these library folders to your sketchbook/library restart arduino ide